UnwonCool/stormdrop/README.md

 #### StormDrop32

-StormDrop32 provides enhanced parallelism, period, speed and statistical test results as an ideal alternative to 32-bit Mersenne Twister, 32-bit SFMT and WELL.
+StormDrop32 provides enhanced parallelism, period, speed and statistical test results as an ideal alternative to 32-bit Mersenne Twister, 32-bit SFMT, WELL and Xorwow.

 It has a period of at least 2³²⁷⁶⁸.